InteractiveAdvertisingBureau/ads-cert-openrtb3-verifier/openrtb-ads-cert-verification/README.md

 Read about Ads.Cert - Signed Bid Requests here: [IAB Ads.Cert](https://github.com/InteractiveAdvertisingBureau/openrtb/blob/master/ads.cert:%20Signed%20Bid%20Requests%201.0%20BETA.md)

-This service is intended to be used for verification of the digital signature in ORTB requests by checking whether the signature provided is forged or not.
+This service can be used for verification of the digital signature in ORTB requests by checking whether the values of the fields using which the signature was created were forged or not.

 ###Usage

 Instantiate an object of ``` VerificationService ``` to access the methods for verifying the request.
-The class VerificationService is thread-safe so it is recommended to be used as a singleton.
-Furthermore, optionally, a sampling percentage can be provided while instantiation to control the percentage of requests for which such a verification is desired.
-The default value of sampling rate is 100, which means that all requests will be verified.
+The class VerificationService is thread-safe, and can be used as a singleton.
+Aditionally, a sampling percentage can be provided while instantiation to control the percentage of requests for which verification is desired.
+The default value of sampling percentage is 100, which means that all requests will be verified.

-Two more implementations are provided for VerificationService which supports the use of caches such as JCache and Guava.
-The caches store the PublicKey present at a given url.
+Two more implementations are provided for VerificationService which support the use of caches such as JCache and Guava.
+The cache stores the Public Keys fetched from ads.cert files from different domains.
 The corresponding classes are ``` VerificationServiceJCache ``` and ``` VerificationServiceGuavaCache ```.

-Additionally, default implementation for both caches are also provided.
+Additionally, default implementations for both caches are also provided.
 You can either use them or pass your own cache object to the constructor.

 **JCache:**